whiskishivers/wxbot/README.md

 1. Set your desired alert area with `/wx set area` or `/wx set zone`.
 See below.
 1. Wait about five minutes.
 Any active alerts for your area will be posted.

 The bot will check for alerts every 5 minutes.
-This interval will be shortened to 1 minute when extreme weather alerts are active.
+This interval will be shortened to 1 minute when immediate extreme alerts are active.

 ## Commands
 `/wx pause` - Pause or resume alert checks (default: False)

+`/wx purge` - Clear cache and delete all alert messages.

 `/wx prune` - Enable or disable deletion of expired alert messages (default: True)